oddstone/av1dec/README.md

   * No Intrabc
   * No SVC
   * No segmentation
-  * The conformance test scipt only support windows.
+  * The conformance test scipt only supports windows.

 # Build
 ## Windows* Operating Systems (64-bit)